Ford Recalling 1.4 Million Cars Due to Steering Wheels Falling Off

 Ford is struggling with yet another major recall and this one sounds particularly unsafe for drivers.
 They are new currently set to recall upwards of up to 1.4 million sedans across North America.
-The reason is because the bolts that are meant to keep the steering wheel to the column in the car gets loose.
-Eventually the steering wheel becomes ineffective when it comes to turns and the like and at worst it might actually just end up falling off while you drive.
+The reason is that the bolts meant to keep the steering wheel to the column in the car get loose.
+Eventually, the steering wheel becomes ineffective when it comes to turns and the like, and at worst, it might actually just end up falling off while you drive.

-Obviously this is a major issue seeing as how you need a steering wheel if you’re going to drive.
+Obviously, this is a major issue seeing as how you need a steering wheel if you’re driving.
 And that’s why Ford has taken quick steps to ensure they will be able to inspect and repair potentially affected vehicles.
 Many automakers who issue recalls for their cars tend to take their time.
 Others take the initiative to minimize the chance of bad press and danger to their customers.
 In this case, Ford responded quickly and assertively.

 The Affected Cars, the Accidents They’ve Caused, and Ford’s Recall

 The cars with the most at-risk steering wheels are the Ford Fusion and Lincoln MKZ cars from the 2014-2018 model years.
-They are covered by this new recall safety action but that also beans that an estimated more that 1.4 million cars could be potential dangers in the United States alone.
+They are covered by this new recall safety action, which means that an estimated more than 1.4 million cars could be potential dangers in the United States alone.

 This is another setback for Ford because we are only five months after the U.S. National Highway Traffic Safety Administration opened an official investigation into Ford.
-And that’s right, these things are related because they were investigating none other than an issue involving the steering wheels falling off of Fusions from the 2014 through 2016 model years.
+Both issues are related because they investigated another issue involving the steering wheels falling off of Fusions from the 2014 through 2016 model years.

-For a little context, the NHTSA claimed in documents they published publicly that they began this investigation after they became aware of three complaints.
-In each of those complaints the drivers detailed that the steering wheel of their cars fell onto their laps while driving.
+For a bit of context, the NHTSA claimed in documents they published publicly that they began this investigation after becoming aware of three complaints.
+In each of those complaints, the drivers detailed that the steering wheel of their cars fell onto their laps while driving.

 Other Major Recalls